-It’s been a real pleasure getting to know you better over the past few weeks, you’re doing a great job hosting the show and if Madame Marie comes back I’m sure she’ll be nothing but extremely proud of all of your hard work.
+It’s been a real pleasure getting to know you better over the past few weeks, you’re doing a great job hosting the show and if Madame Marie comes back I’m sure she’ll be nothing but extremely proud of you and all of your hard work.
 Thank you so much for your help about my eyebrow, and the vegan alternative to the blood of the innocent works perfectly!
 I’ll definitely be using it again.

 All my love,

 Oh, Beth, thank you so much for sending this in.
 I’m glad you’re enjoying my somewhat inept temporary hosting of the show, and I’m glad I was able to help with your eyebrow.
-I’m only sorry that I didn’t help sooner, foolish boy that I am, not realising the phone was just a few feet away from me the whole time!
+I’m only sorry that I didn’t help sooner, foolish boy that I am, not realising the phone was just a few feet away from me this whole time!

 I can’t help but notice you’ve said ‘if Madame Marie comes back’ rather than when.
 I hope you’re not too worried about her.
 I’m sure she’s absolutely fine.
 I am half expecting her to come home tomorrow.
-The trouble with having a psychic for a mother is — goodness, I wasn’t meant to say that. [giggles awkwardly]
+The trouble with having a psychic for a mother is — goodness, I wasn’t meant to say that.

-Madame Marie I am so sorry.
+Oh, Madame Marie I am so sorry.
 I didn’t mean to let that slip.
 Anyway.
 The trouble with psychics is sometimes they’re so caught up in the future they forget about the presents!
 This won’t be the first time she’s forgot about Christmas being so worried about the next one.
 Luckily I’ve always had Kitty and Anna around to–

-Look at me I’m saying far too much, faithful listeners!
+Ah, look at me I’m saying far too much, faithful listeners!

 Please excuse me a moment whilst I— yes.
-Whilst I just. [deep breath]

 I’m back, I’m back.
 So sorry, listeners.
 What was I saying?